A New Chapter for Sycamore Gap

 a glimmer of hope on the horizon.
 A new trial is underway, giving visitors a

-new reason to return, and we’re here to welcome you when you do.
+new reason to return, and we’re here to welcome you at Herding Hill Farm when you do.

-of regrowth with new shoots growing from the Sycamore Gap tree stump, just 10
+- Protection of the Sycamore Gap stump: there are signs of regrowth with new shoots growing from the stump, just 10 months after the Sycamore Gap tree felling.

-the UK, with the first already gifted to King Charles for planting in Windsor
+- Sapling Propagation: Seeds and cuttings were collected to grow new sycamores with the same genetic material, with the first already gifted to King Charles for planting in Windsor Great Park

 While the